The Blue River is Kansas City's River.

-It flows 41 miles across Kansas and Missouri, through five counties and 20 municipalities.
+The Blue River flows 41 miles across Kansas and Missouri, through five counties and 20 municipalities.
 It begins in a relatively rural and undeveloped area, where Coffee Creek and Wolf Creek meet in southern Johnson County near the Overland Park Arboretum.
-The river then journeys north through Overland Park, crossing into Missouri south of Martin City, travels through Minor Park, along the Blue River Greenway, through Swope Park and the Kansas City Zoo, past Arrowhead and Kauffman Stadiums, through Blue Valley Park, and finally flowing into the Missouri River.
+The river then journeys north through Overland Park, crossing into Missouri south of Martin City, travels through Minor Park, along the Blue River Greenway, through Swope Park and the Kansas City Zoo, past Arrowhead and Kauffman Stadiums, through Blue Valley Park and finally flowing into the Missouri River.

 The Blue River has three main tributaries, or creeks, flowing into it: Indian Creek, Brush Creek and Tomahawk Creek.
 The area of land that directs water to flow into the Blue River is called the Blue River Watershed.
 Two thirds of the rain that falls in the southern Kansas City metropolitan area drains into the Blue River.